charkitch/Bad-Sky-Cab/README.md

 This project is an airborne sidescroller in a city of the future.
 Zoom past towering structures, avoid speeding delivery trucks and head onwards ever to the right!.
 The player pilots a flying taxi to it's destination somewhere far to the right.

-The next step is to implement bonus boosts.

 A future feature to implement will be fares with dialoge boxes.
-A small icon indicating a person, a blurb of text("I'm a robotics tycoon and need to get to the cheese zeppelin-resturant") on pickup.  with destinations always either being a building, a floater platform, or an entertainment dirigible based on a randomized decision at pickup.
-Once the mechanics are set a transition in background(from run-down to upscale or rural) would deepen immersion.
+A small icon indicating a person, a blurb of text with items pulled from a career array and a destination array("I'm a robotics tycoon and need to get to the cheese zeppelin-resturant") on pickup.  with destinations always either being a building, a floater platform, or an entertainment dirigible based on a randomized decision at pickup.
+Once the mechanics are set a transition in background(from run-down to upscale cloud apartments or rural) would deepen immersion.
 A retro opening text box or scroll would be ideal but will follow fuctional implementation of core game mechanics.